Bardia-AA/Error404-LongWalk/README.md

 ## Overview

-This repository contains a custom-designed 404 error page created by Bardia-AA.
+This repository contains a custom-designed 404 error page.
 The page features an animated "sleep-walker" alongside a message in Persian (Farsi) indicating that the requested page could not be found.
 The design is sleek, simple, and visually engaging, utilizing the "Iransans" font for a clean and modern appearance.

 ## Features